BenGWeeks/TheBitcoinPlaybook/README.md

 Sponsors of the project will be added to the [Sponsors](https://github.com/BenGWeeks/TheBitcoinPlaybook/blob/main/Introduction.asciidoc) page (see link above to become a sponsor of the project).

+## Presentations

+We'll be adding various presentations to this repository for resources to use for training and education of the board, employees, customers, and alike.

 ## Reading this book

 To read this book, see [book.asciidoc](https://github.com/BenGWeeks/TheBitcoinPlaybook/blob/main/Book.asciidoc).
 Click on each of the chapters to read in your browser.